Why Don’t You Back Up Your Computer?

 What if backups were baked in?

-What if, as part of setting up every machine, installing the operating system included a true, full-featured backup solution, instead of the typically crippled, hard-to-use applications?
-What if, like choosing a password, you couldn’t even complete initial setup without having done something to address the risk of data loss — something better than enabling a Recycle Bin and something more complete and robust than Window’s System Restore?
-What if every machine came with a back-up hard drive or a free online back-up service?
+What if installing the operating system on your new computer included a true, fully featured backup solution, instead of the typically crippled, hard-to-use applications?
+What if, like choosing a password, you couldn’t even complete initial setup without having done something to address the risk of data loss — something better than enabling a Recycle Bin and something more complete and robust than Windows’ System Restore?
+What if every computer came with a backup hard drive or a free and complete online backup service?

 I have to acknowledge that the Mac’s Time Machine is pretty close.
 It still requires user initiative and a second hard disk to set it up, but it’s a step in the right direction.